qcodespp/qcodespp.github.io/_sources/index.rst.txt

 your measurements using python but found QCoDeS too daunting, qcodes++ is the package for you. qcodes++ features

-* A simple yet powerful method for taking data and running measurements and loops
+* Simple yet powerful methods for taking data and running measurements
-* True live plotting with sub-second, point-by-point updates without performance impact
+* True live plotting featuring sub-second, point-by-point updates without performance impact
 * A feature-rich offline plotting/analysis tool for publication-quality figures
-* Text-based data (i.e. readable by e.g. notepad, excel, origin pro, etc)
+* Text-based data
 * Improvements to core QCoDeS functionalities (e.g. Station, Parameters) to streamline data acquisition, protect (meta)data integrity and minimise user error
 * Improved drivers for certain instruments
 * and other user-friendliness improvements

 The source code is available `on GitHub <https://github.com/qcodespp/qcodespp>`__, and the following documentation will guide you on how to quickly and easily start running measurements.
-Issue reporting, feedback and contributions are more than welcome through the above GitHub repository.
+Issue reporting, feedback and contributions are more than welcome through the GitHub repository.

 The name: In addition to being a really stupid pun on q(c++), it reflects the fact that really we just want to add some nice features to the main package, and also it makes me happy because in our lab we have, totally